 Ingredients

-- 1 tablespoon Sriracha, plus more to taste
+- 1 tablespoon (15 grams) Sriracha, plus more to taste

-- 1 tablespoon lower sodium tamari (or other good soy sauce)
+- 1 tablespoon (15 ml) lower-sodium tamari (or other good soy sauce)

 Instructions

-- Store leftovers tightly sealed in the fridge for up to a week.
+- Spicy mayo will keep well in a tightly sealed container in a nice cold fridge for up to a week.

 Hungry for more?